openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 If any of the above response is selected via RSP_TYPE bitfield of CMD_OP CSRs then the uDMA SDIO will wait for a response after sending command.
 To receive response, uMDA QSPI drives `sdcmd_oen_o` with value 1 and expects `sdcmd_i` pin to have value 0(indicating start bit) within 38 clock cycles.
 If uDMA SDIO does not receive response from the external device within 38 `sdclk_o` clock cycle, it updates the command STATUS to STATUS_RSP_TIMEOUT and does not wait for the response.
 If command response is received successfully, uDMA SDIO validates if the direction bit received at `sdcmd_i` pin.
-If the value at the `sdcmd_i` pin is non-zero than it updates the command STATUS to STATUS_RSP_WRONG_DIR.
+If the value at the `sdcmd_i` pin is non-zero then it updates the command STATUS to STATUS_RSP_WRONG_DIR.
 After validating direction, uDMA SDIO will read data up to response length.
 If Response expects the CRC value then uDMA SDIO reads the command CRC and perform CRC validation.
 In case of RSP_TYPE_48_BSY response, the uDMA SDIO expects that data lines to be inactive, if not, uDMA SDIO retry after 8 clock cycles to confirm whether data lines are free or not.
 If the data lines are busy even after 8 clock cycles then SDIO updates the command STATUS to STATUS_RSP_BUSY_TIMEOUT.
 The SDIO, irrespective of whether data lines are busy or not spends 8 clock cycle before raising eot interrupt.
 Apart from asserting EOT interrupt , the uDMA SDIO enable SDIO to perform data write (Tx) operation to the external device.